janeyrinn/bookNook/README.md

 ### Imagery

-The hero image on the home page was found on unsplash.com, an open source image provider.
-The image was taken by [Luis Tosta](https://unsplash.com/@luis_tosta).
+The hero image on the home page was found on pexels.com, an open source image provider.
+The image was taken by user ["Cotton Bro"](https://www.pexels.com/@cottonbro).

 Book images are provided by open sourced http links of the images address.